singletwinsolves/sts-website/index.md

 ---

 # Single Twin Solutions
 Providing strategic services and software solutions to organizations to help with their business and technology initiatives.
-SingleTwin Solutions is perfect for small and medium sized businesses who don't have the time, know-how or resources to manage IT and Linux needs reliably and cost effectively.
+SingleTwin Solutions is perfect for small and medium sized businesses who don't have the time, know-how or resources to manage IT and Linux needs.